juv/kube-autorollout/README.md

     - Check hostname pattern matching
     - Ensure correct secrets are referenced in your Helm values

-2. No `Deployment` rollouts occur
+2. No rollouts occur
     - Ensure kube-autorollout is running in the correct Kubernetes namespace
-    - Verify the `kube-autorollout/enabled=true` label is present on each `Deployment` of interest
+    - Verify the `kube-autorollout/enabled=true` label is present on each Kubernetes resource of interest
     - Make sure you pushed your image, duh
     - Check kube-autorollout log for error messages
     - Check RBAC permissions for your kube-autorollout `serviceaccount` in case you are not using the